inbloom/csv2xml/README.md

 # Sample CSV-to-XML Conversion Tool

-The is a text-based utility, written in Java, which converts a small subset of data from a sample comma-separated value (CSV) format, to inBloom-compliant XML, suitable for upload to the inBloom data store via the bulk data ingestion mechanism.
+The is a text-based utility, written in Java, which converts a small subset of data from a sample comma-separated value (CSV) format, to compliant XML, suitable for upload to the Secure Data Service via the bulk data ingestion mechanism.

 ## How to build and run the CSV2EDFI Converter